 Why join Word Weavers?

-Complied by Carol Barnier, Word Weavers President & Mentor
+Compiled by Carol Barnier, Past Word Weavers President & Mentor

 Why shouldn’t we instead just plop ourselves into a simple group of local writers who meet together on their own, with no formal organization?
 I recently found myself composing an answer to this very question when a woman, contemplating her own Word Weavers chapter, asked me about the plusses of joining a group like ours versus going it alone.
 I began to jot down a few benefits, and before I knew it, the list had really grown, and I thought it worth sharing.